marian-schulz/music21/music21/abcFormat/README.md

 ## TODO
 * Support for voice grouping
 * Support symbol lines
-* Support for overlay voices
 * Support for the voice property 'stem' (stemDirection)
-* Complete abc directive support
+* More abc directive support
 * Support for some style directives
 * Support for macros (m:)
 * Better support for ABCVersion related dialects & outdated syntax
-* Support for the special utf-8 charakters for accidentials
+* Special utf-8 charakters for accidentials
-* Support for latex encodet language related symbols in lyrics and information field This is an usecase for importing abc code written for abc2ps
-* Support for html encodet language related symbols (supported accents & ligatures) in text strings
 * Support the abc parts synatx (P:)

 # tokenizer
 The tokenizer is bases on regular expressions.
 The regular expressions are defined with the token class.